ronitBoyarski/SoundCloud/README.md

 ### Requirements

-You need to have [Node.js] installed for using NPM.
+You need to have [Node.js](https://nodejs.org/en/download) installed for using NPM.
-[JSPM] for managing the packages
+[JSPM](http://jspm.io) for managing the packages

 ```sh
 npm install jspm -g
 ```
-[live-server] for testing out in a browser
+[live-server](https://www.npmjs.com/package/live-server) for testing out in a browser

 ```sh
 npm install live-server -g
 ```

-### Run SoundColud project
+### Running the SoundCloud project

 1. Clone the repository.
 2. Install dependencies with JSPM